 Days 5–7: Visit the Archaeological Museum in Naples.
 Travel to Rome, with walking tours through its historic piazzas, art galleries, classical sites and Vatican Museums.

-Days 8–11: Four nights in Umbria, exploring its medieval villages and hidden valleys, and the world of St Francis of Assisi.
+Days 8–11: Four nights in Umbria, exploring its medieval villages and hidden valleys.

 Days 12–14: Travel via Gothic Siena to Florence, surveying key sites of the Italian Renaissance.